JanWen/gnar_score/README.md

 - S3 for accessing hackathon data and hosting data for the API
 - Athena for SQL queries

-Python was chosen because i was already familiar with the language and because it's good ecosystem and libraries for both api development and data science.
+Python was chosen because my familiarity with the language and because it's ecosystem offers good libraries for both api development and data science tasks.
 Chalice is a Python library that allows us to easily deploy out code to AWS with lambda and API Gateway, using syntax that is similar to other common python api libraries like flask.
+The Athena data prepared

 # Elo System

 The rating system is implemented using an Elo system.
 The reason for this is the process directness and simplicity.
 While the specific formulas or parameters can differ between elo system, the most important part is that their purely result based systems.
 It makes no assumptions about which strategies, mid term goals or game play patters are preferable or desirable.
 The attribution of points depends only on a teams ability to win, and nothing else.
 This approach is a convenient way to cut through all the complexity and variance of a competitive game like league and easily derive and objective rating the accurate reflects relative strength base on past performance.
 No doubt this is the reason these kinds of system are across many competitive games and sports such as chess, tennis and football.

+# K-Factor Scaling
+- account for importance of different kinds of matches
+- scaling based on bo5 nr

 # Testing The Elo System

 ## Predictability